 It is important that social stories are used for positive feedback at least 50% of the time and not always about behaviour you need to change, use them to celebrate achievements.

-My son is autistic and at four years old he is still non-verbal, the use of social stories has really helped me to communicate things to him in a format I know he understands.
+My son is autistic and at four years old he is still non-verbal, the use of social stories has really helped me to communicate things to him in a visual format I know he understands.

 My experience of Social Stories